What looks like mouse poop but isn’t

 Safe Handling Practices

-It's important to saturate mouse poop before cleaning to prevent poop particles from entering the air.
+Best practices for safely cleaning rodent droppings emphasize that it’s important to saturate mouse poop before cleaning to prevent poop particles from entering the air.
+Follow these steps for safe cleanup:

-After cleaning up mouse droppings, you should wash your hands and face with soap, and shower with soap.
+After cleaning up mouse droppings, you should wash your hands and face with soap, and shower with soap, following safe methods to remove mouse droppings.

 It is recommended to wear gloves, safety goggles, long sleeves and pants, and respirators when cleaning mouse droppings.